myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 #### Testing the actuator

-In order to test out our actuator, it first helps to understand a bit about how Cyanne expects a well behaved client to react to actuator commands it sends.
-Cayenne expects a client to perform the following tasks:
+In order to test out our actuator, it first helps to understand a bit about how Cyanne expects a well behaved client to react to actuator commands.
+Cayenne expects a client to:

 1. Subscribe to *COMMAND* messages from Cayenne.
 2. When a new *COMMAND* arrives, handle changing the status of the actuator connected to the board.

    **Note:** Cayenne will inform the listener which Channel was effected as well as what the new state is.
-3. Inform Cayenne what the correct current status is.
+3. After changing (or attempting) to change the actuator state, inform Cayenne what the current status now is.

-   **Note:** It's very important to inform Cayenne that the event was handled.
-This ensures that the dashboard confirms to the user that the actuator was changed and the dashboard can properly reflect the correct state of the device.
+   **Note:** It's very important to inform Cayenne what the correct state is.
+This ensures that the dashboard properly reflects the correct current state of the device.

 4. Inform Cayenne whether the event was handled OK or had an Error.